forsyde/aesa-radar/docs/text/00_Intro.md

 complete ForSyDe-Atom model of the application is thoroughly presented with respect to the specification, and tested against a set of known input data.
 In @sec:shallow an equivalent model written in ForSyDe-Shallow is briefly presented and tested, to show the main similarities and differences between the two modeling APIs.
+In @sec:radar we model the radar environment as describing the object reflections, represented by continuous signals in time subjected to white noize.
 In @sec:props is introduced the concept of property checking for the purpose of validation of ForSyDe designs.
 We formulate a set of properties in the [QuicCheck](https://begriffs.com/posts/2017-01-14-design-use-quickcheck.html) DSL for each component of the AESA model which are validated against a number of randomly-generated tests.
 In @sec:atom-network we focus on refining the behavior of